google/codeworld/web/help/GuideUnit1.md

 and one.

 The `RGB`, `HSL`, and `RGBA` functions are the most powerful tools you have, but also the hardest to use.
-If you just want a dark blue, try `dark(blue)`.
-But if you definitely need a specific color, these functions are there for you.
+Using them too often makes your code not only harder to write, but also harder for others to read.
+So if you just want a dark blue, try `dark(Blue)` first.
+But if you definitely need a precise color, or if you're having trouble describing the color you want with simpler expressions, these functions are available to you.

 Top-down decomposition
 ======================